gSchool/DNA-release-2/03-Phase-2/04a-metrics-what-are-they.md

 ## Types of Metrics

-Spending time securing a common understanding and language is worth the time, especially when communicating why a ‘new’ or alternative metric than traditionally reported is valuable.
-We know that many of the below definitions are not new for many of you, so we will be brief:
+Spending time establishing a common understanding and language is worth it, especially when communicating why a ‘new’ or less traditional metric being  reported is valuable.
+Let’s start with establishing a common understanding of metrics:

 ### Quantitative vs. Qualitative Metrics